Case Study · Food Discovery · iOS

 Challenges & Solutions

-From parsing messy social media content to matching partial names against millions of places.
+From parsing messy social media content to matching partial names against millions of places, here is what we worked through.

 Challenge

-Social media food content comes in many formats.
-A reel might show a restaurant name in a caption, a screenshot might have text overlaid on an image, a Google Maps link might be shared in a message.
-The app needed to handle all these input types and extract the same structured spot data from each one.
+Social food content comes in many shapes.
+A reel might carry the restaurant name in a caption, a screenshot might have text laid over an image, a map link might arrive in a message.
+The app had to accept all of these and pull the same structured spot data out of each.

 Solution

-We built a multi-input processing pipeline as part of the backend development.
-Shared reels get their captions and frame text extracted.
-Screenshots run through OCR.
-Google Maps links get parsed for place IDs directly.
-The pipeline normalizes every input type into a common format before AI processing begins.
+We built a multi-input processing pipeline.
+Shared reels have their captions and frame text extracted, screenshots run through OCR, and map links are parsed for their place IDs directly.
+Every input type is normalised into a common format before the AI processing begins, so the rest of the system only ever deals with one tidy shape of data.

 Challenge